Will County to pay $2.75 million in settlement over 2022 officer-involved fatal shooting

 But that issue was raised as a possibility in a report from Nth-Level, which was solicited by Glasgow’s office to conduct further testing of the rifle.

-The report suggested Allen’s effort to close the bolt with one hand could have caused the other hand to “sympathetically contract and pull the trigger.”
+The report suggested that Allen’s effort to close the bolt with one hand could have caused the other hand to “sympathetically contract and pull the trigger.”

 The company Tenicor posted a video in 2020 where an instructor is teaching youths the concept of sympathetic response and the importance of keeping the finger off the trigger while handling a firearm.

-Records from the sheriff’s office show Allen has received extensive training in firearms and completed a master instructor course regarding use of force.
+Records from the sheriff’s office show that Allen has received extensive training in firearms and completed a master instructor course regarding use of force.

 Will County State’s Attorney James Glasgow attends the Will County Law Enforcement Memorial ceremony on Thursday, May 9, 2024 in downtown Joliet.